keithws/node-ssllabs/README.md

 ## Todo

-* add support for new (experimental) API call: getRootCertsRaw
 * add support for [access rate and rate limiting][4]
 * incorporate new info field, newAssessmentCoolOff, to access rate and rate limiting
 * add option to specify an array of hosts to scan